Eagles Of Death Metal to perform only UK show of 2022 this weekend

-Eagles Of Death Metal are set to perform their only UK show of 2022 this weekend (April 30) when they headline the Saturday night of Teddy Rocks Festival – get your tickets here.
+Eagles Of Death Metal are set to perform the only UK show of their current European tour this weekend (April 30) when they headline the Saturday night of Teddy Rocks Festival – get your tickets here.

 Teddy Rocks kicks off tomorrow (April 29) and runs until May 1.
 Taking place at Charisworth Farm in Dorset, all profits received from the sale of tickets are donated to Teddy20, a charity which raises money for children and families fighting cancer.